 This course is not offered in 2021.
 Please view our Nursing courses for other study options.

-Please note: additional English language proficiency requirements set by the Australian Nursing and Midwifery Accreditation Council (ANMAC) must be declared and met before you are eligible to commence study in the Bachelor of Nursing (Advanced) at Western Sydney University.
+Please note: additional English language proficiency requirements set by the Australian Nursing and Midwifery Accreditation Council (ANMAC) must be declared and met before you are eligible to commence study in the Bachelor of Nursing (Graduate Entry) at Western Sydney University.

-In this degree, you’ll explore more than just the scholarly elements of nursing and leadership.
-You’ll be given the chance to put theory into action in our on-campus simulated clinical practice settings, as well as undertaking placements in a range of healthcare settings.
+You will also put theory into action at Western’s state-of-the-art on-campus simulated clinical practice settings, as well as undertaking placements in a range of health facilities and community settings.

 Learn from the best